 Check if you are a healthy weight

 Want to check if you are a healthy weight?
 Then use the NHS’s simple online calculator.
 If the results show you need to lose a few pounds, and you need some help and ideas, then see what slimming clubs there are in your area.
+In addition to clubs, there are meal services you can dip onto, to keep you on track, such as Weight Watchers’ Smart Kitchen which delivers recipes with all the ingredients you need.

 Return to top